eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/exchange.rst

 	dds::domain::DomainParticipant participant(123456);

 The main point is that you must have the same ID on both the reading side and the writing side, otherwise, they can not see each other.
-???Explain more about setting QoSes???
+For more information about valid QoS combinations, please refer to the DDS Specification.
+For more information about using the API to set the QoS, refer to the API documentation.

 Topic
 -----

 A Topic is a subsection of a DDS Domain that enables exchange of data of a specific type, and that complies with certain restrictions on the exchange before exchange can occur.
 A Topic is identifiable by:

 - Name